The truth about Michael Jordan's MLB prospects: 'I swear, he was going to the majors'

 "I swear, he was going to the majors."

 Or ask Mike Barnett, who was the batting coach for the Barons that season and is back with Francona as both the Cleveland Indians' replay coordinator and an organizational hitting instructor.
 "Michael would go after it five times a day," Barnett, aka Barney, said.
 "In the cage before breakfast.
 Regular batting practice.
 Soft toss.
 Game BP.
 Then, after the game, he was back in the cage.
 His hands were blistered and bleeding, his intensity was off the charts.
 Don't look at his batting average.
 Look at his 51 RBIs -- he was never overwhelmed by the moment.
 He could fly -- look at the 30 stolen bases.
 He hadn't played since high school, and he was holding his own in Double-A, which is filled with prospects.
 By August, those routine fly balls in BP were starting to go out.
-I'm not sure I've ever seen something as beautiful on a baseball field as a Michael Jordan standup triple.
+I'm not sure I've ever seen something as beautiful on a baseball field as the time Michael Jordan hit the ball into the gap and raced around to third for a triple.
 Two more seasons, he would've been a legitimate extra outfielder for the White Sox, maybe even a starter."

 And if you don't believe them, ask Tito.
 "He had it all," Francona said one morning during spring training in Goodyear, Arizona.
 "Ability, aptitude, work ethic.
 He was always so respectful of what we were doing and considerate of his teammates.
 Granted, he had a lot to learn.
 I remember once, we're up 11-0 against Chattanooga, and Michael doubles.
 Then he steals third!
 I'm pantomiming an apology to Pat Kelly, the other manager, and he's laughing.
 After Michael comes in, 'I'm like, 'What are trying to do, get us killed?'
 And he says, 'Well, in the NBA, when you're up by 20, you try to go up by 30.'

-"I do think with another 1,000 at bats, he would've made it.
+"I do think with another 1,000 at-bats, he would've made it.
 But there's something else that people miss about that season.
 Baseball wasn't the only thing he picked up.
 I truly believe that he rediscovered himself, his joy for competition.
 We made him want to play basketball again.

 "And he made me a better manager."